spedu/Week-12/README.md

   * `var markdown = require( "markdown" ).markdown;`
   * it is used like this: `markdown.toHTML("I can't actually put real markdown in this example but let's pretend I did");`
 3. Create a markdown parser
-  * the same way we created the `addBrsParser`
+  * the same way we created the other transformers
+  * in a module
   * `this.push(markdown.toHTML(data.toString()));`
-4. Replace the `addBrsParser` in favor of this new parser for the '/sample' route
+4. Add the new parser to the markdown route

+## Do a route for the README
+*together*

+1. Copy everything you did for the markdown route
+2. Since they're doing the same thing, create a function to `handleMarkdown`

 ## Get a GET param